hugi-codes/Machine-Learning-Zoomcamp/Homework/Module_2_Homework/Module_2_Homework_and_Answers.md

 - 628.60

 ### **Answer:**
-The RMSE of the dataset is 608.60.
+The RMSE on the test dataset is 608.60.

 ## Submit the results